VanEck Morningstar Wide Moat ETF

 VanEck Morningstar Wide Moat ETF (MOAT, formerly VanEck Vectors Morningstar Wide Moat ETF) is an exchange-traded fund which gives investors exposure to a diversified portfolio of attractively priced US companies with sustainable competitive advantages according to Morningstar's equity research team.

 Buy Australian shares starting with MOAT.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 What is the VanEck Morningstar Wide Moat ETF (MOAT)?